dtlines/collectors_showcase/README.md

 [![SIGMA](https://raw.githubusercontent.com/dtrieb123/neuroshack/main/media/slow.gif)](https://neuroshack.io)

 # Neuroshack's personal showcase for your digital art
- Details:  This is a practice profile page for Neuroshack.io
+ Details:  This is new framework for displaying your digital owned art.
            The framework is meant to be simple but the code might need more structure.
 Looking to maybe intergate a .json file for better operability.